Top 3 Factors Leading to Success in Life and Business

 The key is being honest with yourself about your expectations

-If you think that you’ll just work a few hours a day and generate a full-time income, you’re likely not being honest with yourself.
+If you think you’ll just work a few hours a day and generate a full-time income, you’re likely not being honest with yourself.

-On the other hand, if you have that gig, I want your secret!
+However, if you have that gig, I want your secret!

 Being clear on your purpose for personal ventures, like the gym, is crucial to your success, too.

 There is a big difference between “healthy” and “thin” or “ripped.”

 If you set off on your new gym journey telling yourself that you want to be healthy, but deep down, your picture of success is on a magazine cover, you probably won’t be happy when you achieve your goal of “health.”

 You’ll be healthy, but that doesn’t mean you’re the newest cover model for a fitness magazine.

 There’s nothing wrong with aiming for that goal, but be clear with your purpose.

 If looking like that cover model is really your definition of success, be honest with yourself.

 If your goal is “healthy,” realize that you can be that without being that cover model.